NEW! Listen to this article. (Read by George Kamel)

 This covers costs if you’re at fault for damage that makes the space you rent uninhabitable.

 You absolutely have to have health insurance.
 Even if you think you’re healthy and fit, medical emergencies can happen out of nowhere and send your finances to the brink.
-In 2017, the average monthly cost (or premium) of health insurance for an individual was $393 for an individual and $1,021 for a family.(4) These payments pale in comparison to the thousands—even millions—of dollars a medical emergency could cost you.
-To give you an idea of what this could look like, HealthCare.gov claims that the average cost of a three-day hospital stay is around $30,000.(5)
+The average monthly cost (or premium) of health insurance for an individual today is $388 for an individual and $1,520 for a family.5

-HSAs work best for folks who are generally healthy because they’re combined with high-deductible health plans that generally have lower monthly premiums.
-A high deductible—defined by the IRS as at least $1,350 for a single person, $2,700 for a family policy(6)—may seem scary, but it won’t be a problem when you have money ready in your HSA to cover your medical expenses.
+HSAs work best for folks who are generally healthy because they’re combined with high-deductible health plans that usually have lower monthly premiums.
+A high deductible—defined by the IRS as at least $1,400 for a single person, $2,800 for a family policy—may seem scary, but it won’t be a problem when you have money ready in your HSA to cover your medical expenses.7

 Term Life Insurance

 Term life insurance is another basic insurance policy you should know about.
 The purpose of life insurance is to replace your income when you die.
 Why should you care about replacing your income?
 If you have a family that depends on your income, they’ll lose it after you’re gone.
 If you’re single, you’ll need at least a basic amount to cover your burial costs or any remaining debts so the burden doesn’t fall on your family.